-Of 1,752 main arteries visualized by the central CTA readers, 266 (15%) were also associated with positive visualization of at least one accessory (duplicate) artery.
-With the central MRA readers, the comparable rates were 232 of 1,752 (13%) for gadobutrol injection MRA compared to 53 of 1,752 (3%) for ToF MRA.
+Of 1752 main arteries visualized by the central CTA readers, 266 (15%) were also associated with positive visualization of at least one accessory (duplicate) artery.
+With the central MRA readers, the comparable rates were 232 of 1752 (13%) for gadobutrol MRA compared to 53 of 1752 (3%) for ToF MRA.

-Cardiac MRI Two studies similar in design, Study E and Study F, evaluated the sensitivity and specificity of gadobutrol injection cardiac MRI (CMRI) for detection of coronary artery disease (CAD) in adult patients with known or suspected CAD.
+Cardiac MRI Two studies similar in design, Study E and Study F, evaluated the sensitivity and specificity of gadobutrol cardiac MRI (CMRI) for detection of coronary artery disease (CAD) in adult patients with known or suspected CAD.
 Patients were excluded from study if they had a history of coronary artery bypass grafting, or if it was known in advance that they were unable to hold their breath, or had atrial fibrillation or other arrhythmia likely to prevent electrocardiogram-gated CMRI.
-The studies were multi-center, open-label, and evaluated 764 subjects for efficacy: 376 in Study E, with an average age of 59 (range 23 to 82); 61% male; 67% white, 17% black, and 12% Asian.
+The studies were multi-center, open-label, and evaluated 764 subjects for efficacy: 376 in Study E, with an average age of 59 (range 20 to 84); 69% male; 74% white, 1% black, and 25% Asian; and 388 subjects in Study F, with an average age of 59 (range 23 to 82); 61% male; 67% white, 17% black, and 12% Asian.

-All subjects underwent dynamic first-pass gadobutrol injection imaging during vasodilator stress, followed ~10 minutes later by dynamic first-pass gadobutrol injection imaging at rest, followed ~5 minutes later with imaging during a period of gradual gadobutrol injection washout from the myocardium (late gadolinium enhancement, LGE).
-Imaging was performed on 1.5 T or 3.0 T MRI devices equipped with multichannel surface coils to support accelerated acquisitions with parallel imaging, T1-weighted, 2D gradient-echo, dynamic acquisition of perfusion with at least 3 slices per heartbeat.
-Gadobutrol injection was administered intravenously at a rate of ~4 mL/second as two separate bolus injections (0.05 mmol/kg each), the first at peak pharmacologic stress (~3 minutes after start of ongoing adenosine infusion, or immediately after completion of regadenoson administration, at approved doses).
-No additional gadobutrol injection was administered for LGE imaging.
+All subjects underwent dynamic first-pass gadobutrol imaging during vasodilator stress, followed -10 minutes later by dynamic first-pass gadobutrol imaging at rest, followed -5 minutes later with imaging during a period of gradual gadobutrol washout from the myocardium (late gadolinium enhancement, LGE).
+Imaging was performed on 1.5 T or 3.0 T MRI devices equipped with multichannel surface coils to support accelerated acquisitions with parallel imaging, T1-weighted, 2D gradient-end, dynamic acquisition of perfusion with at least 3 slices per heartbeat.
+Gadobutrol was administered intravenously at a rate of -4 mL/second as two separate bolus injections (0.05 mmol/kg each), the first at peak pharmacologic stress (-3 minutes after start of ongoing adenosine infusion, or immediately after completion of regadenoson administration, at approved doses).
+No additional gadobutrol was administered for LGE imaging.

 Images were read by three independent readers blinded to clinical information.
-Reader detection of CAD depended on visually detecting defective perfusion or scar on gadobutrol injection CMRI (stress, rest, LGE) imaging.
+Reader detection of CAD depended on visually detecting defective perfusion or scar on gadobutrol CMRI (stress, rest, LGE) imaging.
 Quantitative coronary angiography (QCA) was used to measure intraluminal narrowing and served as the standard of reference (SoR).

 Computed tomographic angiography (CTA) was used as the SoR if disease could be unequivocally excluded, and no coronary angiography (CA) was available.
-The left ventricula myocardium was divided into six regions.
+The left ventricular myocardium was divided into six regions.
 Readers provided per-region (CMRI, CTA) and per-artery (QCA) interpretations for each subject.
-Subject-level endpoints reflected each subject's
+Subject-level endpoints reflected each subject's most abnormal localized finding.